GhoCentric/ghost-engine/docs/state_model.md

 ---

 ## 3. Categories of State Variables
+Exact variable names and availability depend on the current implementation.

 The state model is organized into broad categories rather than fixed schemas.
 Exact variable names and counts are implementation-dependent.